Key Takeaways

 - Prohibit retaliation

-If you have 50+ employees within 75 miles, you're covered by the Family and Medical Leave Act.
-Your handbook must include FMLA information and procedures.
+If you have 50+ employees within 75 miles, you may be covered by the Family and Medical Leave Act.
+Covered employers must post required notices under 29 U.S.C. § 2619, and employers with written leave materials or handbooks should include the required general Family and Medical Leave Act information and procedures.

 Even if you're not currently covered, including a placeholder policy avoids scrambling when you grow.